 Under tools on the 4for4 site, head to the Draft Analyzer landing page and click on the “Launch Draft Analyzer” button.
 In the middle of the page, you’ll see a blue “add league” button.
-Before clicking the button, you can enter your league name then manually enter the league settings, use a league template, copy an existing league, or import the settings from all of the popular league hosting sites.
+Once clicking the button, you are given the option to automatically synch your league using the new chrome extension, or manually add a league from a drop-down list of over 15 sites.

-Once you’ve created your league, go to the “settings options” drop down box and select “general settings”.
+Once you’ve created your league, go to the “settings options” drop-down box and select “general settings”.
 This allows you to choose the type of draft you’re participating in (snake, straight, third-round reversal, etc.), the number of rounds, team names and spots, roster and starter requirements, and sync info, when applicable.
-After the general settings are saved, click on “scoring rules” from the same “select options” drop down box and enter your league’s scoring rules.
+After the general settings are saved, click on “scoring rules” from the same “settings options” drop-down box and enter your league’s scoring rules.